novasamatech/parity-signer/docs/src/development/Signer-Structure.md

 These systems are located in different parts the app and some of them rely on hot-side infrastructure.
 The general design goal was to isolate as much as possible in easily maintainable Rust code and keep only necessary functions in native side.
-Currently those include:
+Currently, those include:

 - Hardware secret storage: we rely on hardware designer's KMS in accordance with best practices